aws/aws-database-encryption-sdk-dynamodb/specification/beacons/ddb-base.md

  * The name of this attribute MUST be the concatenation of the [beacon prefix](#beacon-prefix) and the [source field](#definitions) name.
  * The value of this attribute MUST be the defined [beacon calculation](#beacon-calculation)

+The result MUST contain these changes and no others.

 ### TransformUpdateItemInput

 The signature of TransformUpdateItemInput MUST be